YuanZi1501040205/cv-homework-2-YuanZi1501040205/README.md

  -------------
  Robust estimation:
 (3 Pts.)
-Write code to fit a line using robust estimators, identify outliers and segmented image with the changes pixels.
+Write code to fit a line using robust estimators, identify outliers and segmented image with the change pixels.
   - Starter code available in directory fitting/
   - fitting/models.py: Put your code in "fit_line_robust".
 You are welcome to add more function or add nested functions with in the function.
   - Make sure the function returns a tuple of three images (fitted line, thresholded image and segmented image)
   - For this part of the assignment, please implement your own code for all computations.
-  - Exception, You are welcome to use the fitLinea function from opencv
+  - Exception, You are welcome to use the fitLine function from opencv
   - Describe your method and findings in your report
   - This part of the assignment can be run using cv_hm2.py (there is no need to edit this file)
   - Usage: